 This one seems like an obvious candidate.
 Plenty of comparisons have already been made between Delorean and Tesla as visions of the automotive future that were radically different from the mainstream.
 Also, real-life electric Delorean conversions have been done by enthusiastic mad scientists.
 Since a new electric Delorean will probably never happen, you’ll have to settle for a Cybertruck.
 Find a Delorean DMC-12 for sale

 Yugo is another dead automotive brand that almost definitely won’t return, but it’s fun to dream.
 The Yugo name, although synonymous with failure and poor quality in the past, has its fair share of charms today.
 A new Yugo could have pretty much the same styling as the old one, but with an electric motor.
-It wouldn’t need to go very fast or far, it would just need to be cheap.
+It wouldn’t need to go very fast or far, it would just need to be one of the cheapest electric cars.
 Instead of the GV (which stood for Great Value), we could call it the Yugo EV…get it?
 Find a Yugo for sale

 Speaking of old economy cars that did not exactly have a sterling reputation when new, how cool would it be to see a new electric Metro?
 GM has brought back the Hummer under the banner of GMC, how about an affordable electric hatchback in the form of a Chevy Metro EV?
 It could even borrow styling from the Geo of the early 90s, which is now old enough to be retro.
 Maybe even a convertible?
 Find a Geo Metro for sale